TexasMac's Web Site

 • 2 “rounded” tsp of cayenne pepper for 6 lbs.

-• Mixed 4 packages of spices and salt with 6 lbs of meat (3/4 package
+• Mixed 4 packages of spices and salt with 6 lbs of meat (3/4

-beef, 1 pepperoni beef, and 2 original flavors.
+of 1 Cajun beef, 1 pepperoni beef, and 2 original flavors.

 • Formed meat into flat strips using the jerky gun.
 In order to

 • Drying time was 7 hrs.

 Results: good taste, pepper just right.
 I prefer the original flavor by

 Weighing the prepared meat and resulting jerky from several batches,

 ground up venison will yield around 42%.
 Therefore one should expect

 approximately 2.5 lbs of jerky from 6 lbs of lean ground venison.
-Expect the

-the yield depends on several factors such as fat
+range.
+Of course the yield depends on several factors such as fat

 content, moisture content and how long the jerky is dehydrated.

 By Mary Bell

 //www.drystore.com/book-just-jerky.shtml), which is no longer in

 IS IT OK TO EAT?

 Jerky is generally raw meat that’s been flavored and dried.
 This often

 raises fears that are usually unfounded.
 If the plan is to stuff

 unrefrigerated meat in a backpack, jerky is safer to eat than cured

 ham, smoked turkey breast or a roast beef sandwich.

-Once the internal temperature of meat reaches 145°F. and stays at that
+Once the internal temperature of meat reaches 145°F. and stays at

-longer threatening, according to Dr. Art Maurer,
+trichinosis are no longer threatening, according to Dr. Art Maurer,

 Wisconsin-Madison.
 Maurer says jerky has an overlap of three safety

 factors going for it.
 First, most dehydrators--and most means those

 capable of sustaining a temperature of 145°F are hot enough to

 kill most bacteria.
 Second, salt levels in jerky are higher than in other